DreamChaser128/IUUR-for-Multi-Agent-Reinforcement-Learning/README.md

 As can be seen from the figure, IUUR converges quickly and after 20,000 episodes, it has exceeded MADDPG and maintained a steady rise.

-### mixed cooperative-competitive environment (the baseline is MADDPG vs MADDPG)
+### ②mixed cooperative-competitive environment (the baseline is MADDPG vs MADDPG)
 We set up three chase one as simple scenes(Predator_3-prey_1) and six chase two as complex scenes(Predator_6-prey_2).
 图。

 We run five random seeds for each environment and compare the performance among MADDPG, IU and IUUR.
-#### ②performance comparison in Predator_3-Prey_1
+- performance comparison in Predator_3-Prey_1
-- the prey is MADDPG while the predators are replaced by IU and IUUR:
+-- the prey is MADDPG while the predators are replaced by IU and IUUR:
 图。
-- the predator is MADDPG while the preys are replaced by IU and IUUR:
+-- the predator is MADDPG while the preys are replaced by IU and IUUR:
 图。

 IUUR outperforms MADDPG a lot.
 IU’s performance is slightly worse than that of MADDPG which is out of our expectation.

-#### performance comparison in Predator_6-prey_2
+- performance comparison in Predator_6-prey_2
-- the prey is MADDPG while the predators are replaced by IU and IUUR:
+-- the prey is MADDPG while the predators are replaced by IU and IUUR:
 图。
-- the predator is MADDPG while the preys are replaced by IU and IUUR:
+-- the predator is MADDPG while the preys are replaced by IU and IUUR:
 图。

 IU outperforms MADDPG a lot while IUUR’s performance is worse than that of MADDPG.
 The reason is that as the number of agents increases, nonstationarity arises in multi-agent reinforcement learning gets more serious.